polterguy/magic.endpoint/README.md

-# Magic Endpoints
+# Magic Endpoint

 [![Build status](https://travis-ci.com/polterguy/magic.endpoint.svg?master)](https://travis-ci.com/polterguy/magic.endpoint)

-Magic Endpoints is a dynamic endpoint URL controller, allowing you to declare endpoints that are dynamically resolved using your `IExecutorAsync` service implementation.
-The default implementation of this interface, is the class called `ExecutorAsync`, and the rest of this file, will be focusing on documenting this implementation, since it's the default service implementation for Magic Endpoints - Although, technically, you could exchange this with your own implementation if you wish, completely changing the behaviour of the library.
+Magic Endpoint is a dynamic endpoint URL controller, allowing you to declare endpoints that are dynamically resolved using your `IExecutorAsync` service implementation.
+The default implementation of this interface, is the class called `ExecutorAsync`, and the rest of this file, will be focusing on documenting this implementation, since it's the default service implementation for Magic Endpoint - Although, technically, you could exchange this with your own implementation if you wish, completely changing the behaviour of the library.

 The controller itself will be invoked for all URLs starting with _"magic/"_, for the following verbs.